 By Joanna Fitzgerald | Director of the von Arx Wildlife Hospital

-Three raccoons were among the 137 animals admitted to the von Arx Wildlife Hospital at the Conservancy of Southwest Florida this past week.
+A brown pelican and a marsh rabbit were among the 44 animals admitted to the von Arx Wildlife Hospital at the Conservancy of Southwest Florida this past week.

 Opportunities to Help

 Please visit the Conservancy website at www.conservancy.org to view all of the amazing volunteer opportunities at the Conservancy of Southwest Florida.
-As many of our volunteers head north for the summer we are left with coverage gaps in our schedule at our busiest time of year.
-Please get involved if you think you could commit to one four hour shift a week.
-Your volunteer time, as well as your membership and donations, are vital in helping us continue our work to protect Southwest Florida’s water, land, wildlife and future.
+Your volunteer time, memberships and donations are vital in helping us continue our work to protect Southwest Florida’s water, land, wildlife and future.